janhieber/WaterCtrl/README.md

 # BREAKING NEWS
 I'll completely redesign the main board.
-This is because we wan't to connect the rPi and the STM32 via CAN bus.
-But the CPU i have chosen STM32F051 does not have CAN.
-I selected a better CPU STM32F072RBT6 that completely fits our needs.
-Luckily there is a brand new Discovery board with this CPU, with this board we don't have to solder the CPU on our board.

-So the new board will have two headers, one for the Discovery board and one for the Raspberry Pi.

-This way we have a ver modular design und less trouble with soldering LQFP packages.
+This is because the STM32F0 is hard to solder and we need a small Linux machine for the webinterface and this stuff...

+The rPi and STM will talk via SPI or I2C.

+For the CPU we will use the STM32F0DISCOVERY.

+Both parts are affordable.
+If you don't need LAN use the Raspberry Pi 1 Model A+, it's smaller than the normal one, costs about 20EUR.

+The STM32F0DISCOVERY costs about 10EUR.

+You won't need the ESP8266 WLAN module and display anymore.

 # About